mauroservienti/milestone.github.io/_posts/distributed-systems-evolution-challenges.md

 > This website is primarily about service-oriented architecture.
 I dissect autonomous services and their benefits in [Not all changes are born equal](https://milestone.topics.it/2021/03/10/not-all-changes-are-born-equal.html) and [Is it complex?
 Break it down.](https://milestone.topics.it/2022/01/03/is-it-complex-break-it-down.html)

-## Not so quickly
+## Not so fast

 Before proceeding with the changes, the team analyzes the requirements and the current situation in production.
 The idea is to lay out all the steps required to move from where we stand today to the new desired state.

 The service in question is responsible for a long-running task; imagine something like image OCR processing.
-Clients through an API submit processing requests and wait, asynchronously, for responses on a WebSocket connection.
+Clients submit processing requests through an API and wait, asynchronously, for responses on a WebSocket connection.

 > If you're interested in understanding how to implement long-running processes in a distributed system architecture, check out ["The case of NServiceBus long running jobs: OCR Processing."](https://milestone.topics.it/2016/12/20/the-case-of-nservicebus-long-running-handlers-ocr-processing.html)